cedar-policy/cedar-docs/docs/collections/_policies/policy-examples.md

 **Note**: During authorization, if both a `permit` and `forbid` policy are enforced, the `forbid` takes precedence.

-This following example shows how you might create a policy that denies the user `alice` from performing all actions except `readOnly` on any resource.
+Revisiting the earlier action group example, we can instead write a policy that denies access _unless_ the action is a `ReadOnlyPhotoAccess` action.
+This is not equivalent to the original policy.
+Because `forbid` overrides `permit`, Alice will never be authorized to perform any other actions.
 ```Cedar
 forbid (
   principal == User::"alice",